 The site might look plain white at first glance, but scrolling down reveals peeking product shots and a textured background resembling that of white marble.

-And unlike other website designs listed above, Dr. LEVY Switzerland features the science behind the product, followed by social proof and media mentions.
+Unlike other website designs listed above, Dr. LEVY Switzerland features the science behind the product, followed by social proof and media mentions.